 Information and eligibility criteria can be found at www.doe.k12.ga.us.
+The counseling office assists students with screening and the application process each year.

 Governor's Honors Program

 The Governor's Honors Program (GHP) is a five-week summer instructional program designed to provide intellectually gifted and artistically talented high school students (rising juniors and seniors) with challenging and enriching educational opportunities.
 GHP is a great opportunity for students to take part in an exceptional summer enrichment program and to study in-depth their academic or artistic field of interest.
 During the fall semester of each year, teachers recommend outstanding tenth-and eleventh-grade students for GHP.
 All sophomores and juniors who seek to be nominated for GHP must have taken the Preliminary Scholastic Aptitude Test (PSAT) in October.